Edit the dashboard

 The Overview dashboard is the first page you see after the onboarding process.

 If you just onboarded, your dashboard will be nearly empty.
-It shows cards for devices that were detected automatically.
+It is using the masonry view layout and shows cards for devices that were detected automatically.
 Your dashboard may look quite different, depending on the devices that you have at home.

 Screenshot of the Overview dashboard with Bluetooth devices Screenshot of a new Overview dashboard with Bluetooth devices.